patrickp19/intro-section-with-dropdown-navigation-main/README.md

 ### What I learned

-Height does not know height of parent so height: 100% will not work with transitions especially if the children are also changing heights
+-Height does not know height of parent so height: 100% will not work with transitions especially if the children are also changing heights.
 Instead use max-height for transitions

-scale() does not affect the height of an element
+-scale() does not affect the height of an element

-A combination of background-image, aspect-ratio, background-size, background-position, flex-basis, and background-repeat: none can be used to create a background-image and allow for the image url to be modifiable from css
+-A combination of background-image, aspect-ratio, background-size, background-position, flex-basis, and background-repeat: none can be used to create a background-image and allow for the image url to be modifiable from css

 ```js
 // traverse child